 Cardamom Plum Galette

-Since I was a kid, the beginning of summer was always marked by a first swim in the ocean.
+Growing up by the beach, the beginning of summer was always marked by a first swim in the ocean.
 When I moved to the Hudson Valley to go to Bard, summer was marked by a first lake swim AND the harvesting of strawberries.
 The reverence for seasonal produce on the East Coast is different than that of the West Coast.
 In California most people don't think of the first peach as a sort of miracle.
 Tomatoes are around for most of the year, of course they are better in the summer, but the majority of people don't take the time to appreciate this fact.
 Having moved back to California from New York, I have a new found love for snap peas that are only in season for a few weeks even here.
 For strawberries that change flavor as the summer develops.
 And for plums that change color and sweetness as the heat of the summer ramps up.
 Here is a recipe ideal for sweet summer plums with a little pizzaz from my current favorite spice - cardamom.

 1 pound sweet juicy plums

 1 1/2 sticks cold unsalted butter, cut into 1/2-inch pieces

 1 Tbsp brown sugar

 ½ tsp cardamom + a pinch for the crust